Software architecture

 - Flexible integration: By clearly separating the roles on the driver and driven sides, the architecture easily accommodates various interfaces and integration mechanisms.

-- Enhanced testability: Isolating external interactions through well-defined ports simplifies testing—the core use cases can be driven with mocks or stubs without invoking actual external systems.
+- Improved testability: Isolating external interactions through well-defined ports simplifies testing—the core use cases can be driven with mocks or stubs without invoking actual external systems.

 I really recommend Alex Hyett's video "Hexagonal Architecture: What You Need To Know - Simple Explanation".